Druage/WAMP-TodoList/README.md

 # WAMP-TodoList

 This project is a web page created with the LAMP stack and serves as a todo list manager, keeping the user always up to date with their latest tasks.

+Attached in the project is a [Screencast.mp4](./Screencast.mp4) file which goes over the basic usage of this application.

 ##Dependencies
 1. Apache2 server